denniswynn22/Calculator-Project/README.md

 # Calculator Project

 This is a project I am building in the Nebula Academy SEV12 program.
-This is a vintage 80's styled calculator with a flipped screen and basic functionality for everyday people's needs.
+This is a vintage 80s style calculator with a flip screen and basic functionality for everyday people's needs.
+When I enter my favorite number "22++" the calculator displays "Hi Dennis".
+When one enters 9999XX the calculator closes.

 ## Wireframe
 https://whimsical.com/my-calculator-NPR1mHjZ5DWqyh8V2fVRGd // add a markdown Link